 According to Wikipedia, “A digital ecosystem is a distributed, adaptive, open socio-technical system with properties of self-organisation, scalability and sustainability inspired from natural ecosystems.
 Digital ecosystem models are informed by knowledge of natural ecosystems, especially for aspects related to competition and collaboration among diverse entities”.

-Gartner’s definition is simpler, “A digital ecosystem is an interdependent group of enterprises, people and/or things that share standardized digital platforms for a mutually beneficial purpose (such as commercial gain, innovation or common interest).
+Gartner’s definition is compatible, “A digital ecosystem is an interdependent group of enterprises, people and/or things that share standardized digital platforms for a mutually beneficial purpose (such as commercial gain, innovation or common interest).
 Digital ecosystems enable you to interact with customers, partners, adjacent industries — even your competition”.

 Building of ecosystems can be best achieved by adaptive partnerships of enterprises, administrations, individuals and “things” (like in the Internet of Things).

 This is a long-term project, which Professor Rzevski has directed since the year 2000.
-The project is financed by his commercial ventures – currently by Digital Ecosystems Ltd, London, Helsinki, Moscow and Samara.
+The project is financed by his commercial ventures – currently by Digital Ecosystems Ltd, London, Helsinki, Colombo, Moscow and Samara.

-Most of the codding is outsourced to Samara, Russia where about 100 highly qualified software designers work under guidance of Professor Petr Skobelev from Samara Aerospace University.
+Codding is outsourced to (1) Samara, Russia where about 100 highly qualified software designers work under guidance of Professor Petr Skobelev from Samara Aerospace University and (2) Colombo, Sri Lanka, where 20 years ago, George has helped to establish a thriving artificial intelligence research group led by Professor Asoka Karunananda from the University of Moratuwa.

 Research aims to develop a practical methodology that can help organisations (businesses, as well as political and administrative organisations) to prosper under conditions of complexity.